 - Both a local service implementation and a remote service implementation have been created for a particular service.

 - The remote service performs a permission check and then invokes the corresponding local service.

 In the above scenario, it’s a best practice to invoke the remote service instead of the local service.
 Doing so ensures that you don’t need to duplicate permission checking code.
-This is the practice followed by the Event Listing project.
+This is the practice followed by the services in Liferay’s Blogs app.

-Of course, the main reason for creating remote services is to be able to invoke them remotely.
+Of course, the main reason for creating remote services is to invoke them remotely.
 Service Builder can expose your project’s remote web services both via a JSON API and via SOAP.
 By default, running Service Builder with

 remote-service set to